 - Level Brackets: 51-60;

-- Factions Associated: Stormpike Guard/Frostwolf Clan.
+- Factions Associated: Stormpike Guard and Frostwolf Clan.

 This Battleground traces the conflict between the Frostwolf Clan, who settled in the valley as their ancient home long ago, and the Stormpike Guard, a league of dwarves searching the area for ancient dwarven and titan relics.